 This highly affluent town in central Dallas County is a magnet for well-off families.
 The area boasts of very low crime rates, a healthy job market, and luxury amenities.

-Highland Park is home to under 9,000 people.
+Highland Park is home to under 9,000 people with a median income of $235,000 in 2022.
 Located north of Downtown and south of University Park, this upscale residential area is full of beautiful parks, tranquil residential streets, and show-stopping houses.
-Home prices easily hit over one-million big ones.
+Home prices easily hit averaged $1.5M in 2021.
 But for those who can afford it, Highland Park is an outstanding place to raise a family.